1. How do you approach data preparation?

 Answer: How to Approach: Unstructured data is very common in big data.
 The unstructured data should be transformed into structured data to ensure proper data analysis.
 You can start answering the question by briefly differentiating between the two.
 Once done, you can now discuss the methods you use to transform one form to another.
 You might also share the real-world situation where you did it.
 If you have recently been graduated, then you can share information related to your academic projects.

 By answering this question correctly, you are signaling that you understand the types of data, both structured and unstructured, and also have the practical experience to work with these.
-If you give an answer to this question specifically, you will definitely be able to crack the big data interview.
+If you answer this question specifically, you will be able to crack the big data interview.

 Open Source – Hadoop is an open source framework which means it is available free of cost.
 Also, the users are allowed to change the source code as per their requirements.